eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 * `./benchmark_sector` - this method will use standard glibc
 * `LD_PRELOAD=../relative/path/to/libmonkey.so ./benchmark_sector` - this method will use our modified syscalls

+# no_work Benchmark
+***Warning:*** You will need to have installed `tcc` to proceed!

+This program is what we used to generate all the data for the no_work microbenchmark graphs.
+To build the program run one of the following commands based on which program you want to run in the root directory of the repo:
+* `make no_work-4KB`
+* `make no_work-16KB`
+* `make no_work-4MB`

+# do_work Benchmark
+***Warning:*** You will need to have installed `tcc` to proceed!

+This program is what we used to generate all the data for the do_work microbenchmark graphs.
+To build the program run the following command in the root directory of the repo:
+`make no_work-16KB`

 # Script Overview
 The following subsections explain what each file/script does.